Ink/ThatPhoto/README.md

 * Touch-up a picture with red-eye reduction, whitening, and blemish removal using Aviary.
 * Work with your photos in other applications using Ink.
 The new photo will be saved to your camera roll when you're done.

-The full list of features is detailed in our [blog post](http://blog.inkmobility.com/post/58830177894/introducing-thatcloud-your-portal-to-your-cloud). **TODO: fix blog post link**
+The full list of features is detailed in our [blog post](http://blog.inkmobility.com/post/59114539972/thatphoto-the-ipad-app-for-editing-storing-and).

-ThatPhoto is also currently available on the [App Store](https://itunes.apple.com/us/app/thatphoto/id681031406)
+ThatPhoto is also currently available on the [App Store](https://itunes.apple.com/app/thatphoto/id681031406)

 ![ThatPhoto in action](http://a1.mzstatic.com/us/r30/Purple4/v4/bd/07/1a/bd071a85-5bda-e508-65fe-55d3c37c154f/screen480x480.jpeg)